Methodology

 We follow the framework established by Akhtar et al. (2026), which defines benchmark saturation as the “loss of reliable discriminative power among state-of-the-art models.”
 A benchmark is considered saturated when top-performing models cluster so tightly that their performance differences fall within the expected margin of evaluation uncertainty, rendering them statistically indistinguishable.

 For each benchmark, we compute activeLifespanMonths as the number of months from the benchmark's introduction to its approximate saturation date.
-For benchmarks classified as “nearing” saturation, lifespan is computed as time from introduction to April 2026 (a lower bound that will increase if the benchmark resists full saturation).
+For benchmarks classified as “nearing” saturation, lifespan is computed as time from introduction to the current date (a lower bound that will increase if the benchmark resists full saturation).

 Limitation: Saturation dates are approximate, based on when published analyses identified performance plateaus rather than exact mathematical inflection points.
 Different researchers may identify slightly different saturation dates for the same benchmark.